Abhay Kushwaha: Life and political career

+In the year 2015, a parcel bomb blast took place at the residence of Abhay Kushwaha in which his cousin and security guard Santosh Kumar Kushwaha was killed, while trying to dispose it.

+Prior to 2024 Indian General Elections in Bihar, he resigned from Janata Dal United and took the membership of Rashtriya Janata Dal.
+Subsequently, he was made the candidate of the RJD for Lok Sabha elections from Aurangabad Lok Sabha constituency.
+He faced Sushil Kumar Singh of Bharatiya Janata Party in a tough electoral contest.
+Before the polls in Aurangabad Lok Sabha constituency, Bharatiya Janata Party filed a complaint to Election Commission of India, in which it accused Kushwaha of asking people to vote in the name of 'caste', which is considered as violation of Model Code of Conduct.

+He defeated Sushil Kumar Singh with a margin of over 70,000 votes and became first non-Rajput candidate to win Aurangabad Lok Sabha constituency.

 Controversies

 Prior to the Bihar Assembly Elections 2015, Kushwaha was caught on camera while dancing with a bar girl on an obscene song.
 In the video he was seen shaking himself and showering notes on the bar dancer, being fully drunk.
 The opposition and media highlighted the issue to counter his candidacy for the Tekari seat he was going to contest.
 In 2020 Bihar Assembly Election, Abhay was among the politicians with most number of criminal cases against them.
 According to a report of Dainik Bhaskar he had a total of 14 criminal cases against him which included looting and creating hindrance in government contract works.